Over 40? Whatever You Do, Avoid These 9 Dating Mistakes

 Rushing to jump back in

 Going through a divorce can leave you pretty spent.
-At first, just getting through the day without a meltdown in the bathroom is a miracle—and that's exactly the wrong time to try to attract a new mate.
+At first, just getting through the day without a meltdown in the bathroom is a miracle—and that’s exactly the wrong time to try to attract a new mate.
 After some very unsuccessful attempts at readying myself for romance, I realized I was in pretty bad shape and needed to spend time refilling my emotional tank—focusing on my daughter, my job, my friendships, and self-care.
-"Self-care after a divorce can help you reclaim your sense of worth and value, which can suffer in the aftermath of a split, especially if it was messy," says Sibel Golden, a psychotherapist and Expressive Arts Therapist in Seattle and founder of Real Food + Real Beauty.
-"This is a time for healing.
-Think of it as nurturing yourself with a balance of activities that you enjoy, as well as solitude and introspection."
-Here are some things to never do after a breakup, so you can move on properly.
+“Self-care after a divorce can help you reclaim your sense of worth and value, which can suffer in the aftermath of a split, especially if it was messy,” says Sibel Golden, a psychotherapist and Expressive Arts Therapist in Seattle and founder of Real Food + Real Beauty.
+“This is a time for healing.
+Think of it as nurturing yourself with a balance of activities that you enjoy, as well as solitude and introspection.”
+Here are some things to never do after a breakup so that you can move on properly.

 Following old-fashioned etiquette

 At the time, I had friends who were also posting profile pictures in hopes of making their forever match, but they got few responses—because they didn’t do any of their own outreach.
 They still held the outdated belief that the man should make the first move, so they sat around waiting to be contacted.
 In my dating days, I was known for approaching guys and found this was not only empowering, but kept me busy with boyfriends during my 20s.
 I knew I had to use the same approach for Internet dating and discovered my traffic would soar the more I contacted men.
 Don’t be shy—it’s only cyberspace.
 The more traffic you create, the more you receive.

 Saying yes too much